COVID-19 Vaccination Programme questions and answers

 • Severe illness and/or a high fever on the day of vaccination.

-39. Do I have to wait after getting the flu vaccine before I can get the COVID-19 vaccine?
+32. Do I have to wait after getting the flu vaccine before I can get the COVID-19 vaccine?

-40. Can I get the vaccine if I’m pregnant or breast feeding?
+33. Can I get the vaccine if I’m pregnant or breast feeding?

 Yes.

-The Pfizer/BioNTech COVID-19 and Moderna vaccines are currently the preferred vaccines of choice for pregnant women because of their more extensive use in pregnancy ( see ‘Green Book’ guidance below).
-However those women who have already received a dose of AstraZeneca can complete with either the AstraZeneca vaccine or one of the mRNA vaccines i.e. Pfizer BioNTech or Moderna (unless otherwise contraindicated).
-For full clinical guidance see:
+The Pfizer/BioNTech COVID-19 and Moderna vaccines are currently the preferred vaccines of choice for pregnant women because of their more extensive use in pregnancy

-Around 300,000 pregnant women in the UK and the USA have been vaccinated so far (mostly with the Pfizer/BioNTech COVID-19 and Moderna vaccines) with no safety issues raised.
+Hundreds of thousands of pregnant women in the UK and the USA have been vaccinated so far (mostly with the Pfizer/BioNTech COVID-19 and Moderna vaccines) with no safety issues raised.
 Vaccine trials in pregnant women are ongoing.
 Please see below for more details:

-41. I’ve heard the COVID-19 vaccination can affect your chances of getting pregnant or cause infertility?
+34. I’ve heard the COVID-19 vaccination can affect your chances of getting pregnant or cause infertility?

 COVID-19 vaccines do not affect fertility.

-There are no plausible physiological mechanisms by which any of the COVID-19 vaccines could affect fertility in women or men.
+There are no plausible mechanisms by which any of the COVID-19 vaccines could affect fertility in women or men.

 The British Fertility SocietyRoyal College of Obstetricians and Gynaecologists and Association of Reproductive and Clinical Scientists have all confirmed that there is absolutely no evidence, and no theoretical reason, that any of the COVID-19 vaccines can affect the fertility of women or men.